 - High upfront cost

 - Requires regular maintenance due to salt corrosion

 Frequently Asked Questions (And Our Team’s Answers)

 Check out the most common FAQs our team at All About Pools runs into from homeowners that currently own salt water pools or are looking into getting a salt water pool below.

 How long should I run my salt water chlorinator?

 It depends on your pool’s size.
 Salt water chlorinators are usually rated in GPH (Grams Per Hour); a measurement that dictates how many grams of chlorine the machine will produce per hour when set to maximum capacity.

 For instance, the AIS Auto Chlor RP25 produces about 25 grams’ worth of chlorine per hour when set to 100%.
 Since a 50,000-liter pool requires about 200 grams of chlorine, it’ll take approximately 8 hours for the salt chlorinator to fully sanitize the pool.

 How long does a salt chlorine generator last?

-As long as your salt water chlorinator is properly maintained, expect it to last well over 3-7 years.
+As long as your salt water chlorinator is properly cleaned and maintained, expect it to last well over 3-7 years.
 If your salt cell exceeds the 10,000-hour mark, it might need to be replaced.